The Maharashtrian couple, Salil and Pooja got married at Siddhi Banquets, near Karve Road in Pune.

 It becomes a difficult situation to handle if your favorite venue is booked on some other date due to availability issues.
 And then you will have to shift your photographer’s date as well.
 In an extreme case, if that date is not available.
 It becomes a tricky situation.

 Candid photographers shoot a limited number of weddings in a season.
 Bookings and cancellations need to be handled carefully.

 Salil liked the idea of waiting until booking the venues.
 Within the next two weeks, the venues were booked.
 I shared the formal quote with all the deliverables.
 So the booking process went smooth and we started exchanging ideas.

 Traditional Maharashtrian weddings do not have the concept of the sangeet ceremony.
 Now contemporary couples are picking up ideas from our Indian culture.
 New age couples want to keep their traditions intact but want to add interesting elements.

 Sangeet is typically part of north Indian weddings and Gujarati weddings ( called Sangeet Sandhya ).
 They kept the previous night for some cocktails and dance performances.
 It creates a party mood and a good way to get everyone into the wedding mood.

 It also helps your friends from the US to get to know your family and friends.
 You can choose to wear modern contemporary attire for cocktails and sangeet.
 You would miss those wearing on your wedding day.

-They had a traditional Maharashtrian wedding followed by a civil wedding at the same venue.
+They had a traditional Maharashtrian wedding followed by an intimate civil wedding at the same venue.
 It is actually a good idea to have a civil wedding at the venue.
 It saves a lot of hassles and time.